 Tornadoes cause damage in Mississippi; Tupelo hit at night

-Multiple tornadoes have been reported across Mississippi, causing some damage but no immediate word on injuries.
-A line of severe storms rolled through the state Sunday afternoon and into the nighttime hours.
-Late Sunday, meteorologists declared a “tornado emergency” for Tupelo and surrounding areas.
+Multiple tornadoes have caused damage across Mississippi, but no injuries have been reported.
+A line of severe storms rolled through the state Sunday.
+Meteorologists declared a “tornado emergency” for Tupelo and surrounding areas.
 The mayor said in a statement that damage had been reported and emergency crews were assessing.
-News outlets also reported tornadoes near Yazoo City, Byram and Tchula earlier in the day.
+Calhoun City also was hit hard, according to the sheriff, with light poles snapped off, power lines down and trees landing on homes and vehicles.
+News outlets also reported tornadoes near Yazoo City, Byram and Tchula.
 Several people posted images of funnel clouds on social media.
-No injuries were immediately reported.